 The first place to start implementing email marketing is with your subscriber base.
 If you don’t have it, start creating it now.

-This can be your customers who left their emails in your CRM system or on a form on your website, blog, or the ability to sign up for discount notifications in your online store when registering.
+This can be your customers who left their emails in your CRM system or on a form on your website, or blog, or the ability to sign up for discount notifications in your online store when registering.

 Pros of Email Marketing: